etalab-ia/knowledge-base/_sources/piaf/retriever/DPR_performance.md

 For each problem above, I have tried:

-0. I was training with 4 Nvidia V100 GPUs, so a realb batch size of 16 * 4 = 64 ; while DPR used 8 V100s, so 16 * 8 = 128.
+0. I was training with 4 Nvidia V100 GPUs, so a real batch size of 16 * 4 = 64 ; while DPR used 8 V100s, so 16 * 8 = 128.
 Fixed this, no dice.

 1. Changed to a [multilingual bert](https://huggingface.co/bert-base-multilingual-uncased).
 Still bad results, so even if use the same architecture, I still have bad results.
-2. Following the original Natural Questions [input datset used by DPR](https://dl.fbaipublicfiles.com/dpr/data/retriever/biencoder-nq-train.json.gz), I added around 90 hard negative contexts to each question.
+2. Following the original Natural Questions [input dataset used by DPR](https://dl.fbaipublicfiles.com/dpr/data/retriever/biencoder-nq-train.json.gz), I added around 90 hard negative contexts to each question.
 The results with my script are still horrible.
 **Note**: at the end of the training, we have an average rank of about 4, while DPR reported 24 :/